• Skip to primary navigation

 Instructions

-• In a small bowl, whisk the lemon juice and honey together.
-Set aside.
+• Make the dressing: In a small bowl, whisk together the honey and lemon juice until combined.
+Set aside

-• Pour the dressing over the fruit and with a large spoon gently combine together.
+• Pour the dressing over the large fruit bowl and with a large spoon gently combine together.

 • Cover and let it chill in the refrigerator for 30 minutes.